Jan 17, 2017

 Check out our Pinterest board and Tumblr posts for all the Coming-of-Age books people in the club read (or tried to read), follow us on Twitter, and join our Facebook Group!

-Tuesday, February 21st for our next genre, Non-Fiction
+Join us on Tuesday, February 7th, when we discuss Reading Tracking and Challenges, then on Tuesday, February 21st for our next genre, Non-Fiction Romance/Relationships/Dating!

 I enjoyed listening to this podcast.